When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 What is seen by the court

-For example, it is entirely possible for an individual to:
+For example, an individual may:

-Present limited personal income in proceedings
+Present limited personal income

-Retain financial value within corporate structures
+Retain value within corporate entities

-Hold assets through layered entities
+Hold assets through layered structures

-Operate across multiple jurisdictions or accounts
+Operate across multiple jurisdictions

 Unless these elements are connected, inconsistencies may remain invisible.